Standing Desks and how they benefit kids (video)

 I recently did a 15 min interview with Trevor Brown from The Undesk

 I am a huge fan of standing desks and strongly encourage my students to try them.
-It should be noted that nothing is right for everyone, and that you should find what works for you.
+It should be noted that nothing is right for everyone and that you should find what works for you.
 Having said that, I use one myself- in fact I’m standing at it right now as I write this post.
 And I love it.
 Also, I live in Boulder, where there are countless startups and tech companies.
 More and more I see people around town using them… In other words, they work for a lot of people and are worth very serious consideration!

 Also, sedentary sitting all day has been associated with obesity, diabetes, heart disease and other negative effects.